rishi2308s/secure-studentdata-share/README.md

 **5. Build and Run Production**

--npm run build
+- npm run build
--npm start
+- npm start

 ---
 ## Deployment

--This project can be deployed on platforms like Vercel.
+- This project can be deployed on platforms like Vercel.
--Add the same environment variables in the platform’s environment variable settings.
+- Add the same environment variables in the platform’s environment variable settings.
--Deploy the project.
+- Deploy the project.
--Redeploy after making changes.
+- Redeploy after making changes.

 ---
 ## Visit from here